 A busy 2007 saw Aaron romance Catherine Zeta-Jones in No Reservations, work with Elizabeth Banks and Jessica Alba in Bill, and star in Nothing is Private which also featured Maria Bello and Toni Collette.

 As time progresses, we'll have more info about Aaron Eckhart here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.